 How can you go to Beer City USA and NOT go to a brewery?

 We had been told by some friends that we should go and that it was BEAUTIFUL.
-We couldn’t help but wonder how a brewery could be beautiful….
+Upon arriving, we couldn’t help but wonder how a brewery could be beautiful….
 This place was beautiful!

 We are so glad we went because it ended up being the highlight of our time in Asheville.